sami-evangelista/helena/HELP.md

 ### -h[=opt], --help[=opt]

 Prints help and exit.
 If an option is provided, a specific help message for this option is printed.
-If opt=FULL a detail help for all options is printed.
+If opt=FULL a detailed help for all options is printed.

 ### -V, --version